agitter/single-cell-pseudotime/README.md

 ## Choosing a method

 Many algorithms compare themselves to Monocle, a pioneering method in this area, but do not evaluate Monocle 2 or other recent approaches.
+There is not yet a systematic benchmark.
 Qualitatively, some of the distinguishing factors among algorithms include:
-- Use of prior knowledge like capture times (DeLorean) or switch-like marker genes (Ouija)
+- Use of prior knowledge such as capture times (DeLorean) or switch-like marker genes (Ouija)
 - Modeling specific types of biological processes such as branching processes in differentiation (multiple methods) or cyclic processes (Oscope)